The Ink Black Heart: Reception

 The Ink Black Heart sold 50,738 copies in its first week on sale in the UK, placing it first on the UK Official Top 50 book sales list.

 Jake Kerridge from The Daily Telegraph rated the book 3 out of 5 stars, describing the series as a whole as "good comforting crime fiction", but criticising The Ink Black Heart for its length, stating it "[does not] seem to have more depth, or to cover more emotional territory, than the earlier ones did".
 The author Mark Sanderson, writing in The Times, similarly criticised the length.

 Kirkus Reviews called the book "[a]n overblown whodunit", citing length and extensive focus on online conversations as reasons to skip it.
 They concluded the review by saying "[a]fter a thousand pages ... the reader is likely to no longer care" who the murderer is.
 Darragh McManus from Irish Independent gave the book a positive review, praising it for "dozens of characters, multiple plotlines and, most crucially, lots and lots of things going on".

 The plot, in which a woman is killed after being accused of various prejudices, particularly transphobia, drew comparisons to Rowling's real-life previous controversial comments surrounding transgender people, leading to allegations of self-insertion.
 Rowling denied the claims that the book was inspired by her own controversies, stating, "I had written the book before certain things happened to me online".

 The book was shortlisted for the 2023 CWA Ian Fleming Steel Dagger.

 Adaptation

-The Ink Black Heart has been adapted as part of the Strike television series starring Tom Burke as Cormoran Strike and Holliday Grainger as Robin Ellacott.
+The Ink Black Heart has been adapted as the four-part, 2024 installment, of the Strike television series starring Tom Burke as Cormoran Strike and Holliday Grainger as Robin Ellacott.